A Recursive Measure of Voting Power that Satisfies Reasonable Postulates: The Recursive Measure of Voting Power

 A player $i$ is {\sc yes}{\em -decisive} in division $\mathbb{S}$ if and only if $i\in S\in \mathcal{W}$ but $S\setminus\{i\}\notin \mathcal{W}$; is {\sc no}{\em -decisive} if and only if $i\notin S\notin \mathcal{W}$ but $S\cup\{i\}\in \mathcal{W}$; and is {\em decisive} if and only if it is either {\sc yes}-decisive or {\sc no}-decisive.

-Given the conceptual shortcomings inherent to a measure based only on full causal efficacy, we incorporate partial causal efficacy via a recursive definition of the division efficacy score.
-Specifically, the {\em Recursive Measure of Voting Power} ($RM$) is defined as
+Given the conceptual shortcomings inherent to a measure based only on full causal efficacy, we incorporate partial causal efficacy via a recursive definition of the division efficacy score (whilst equating, as with $PB$, the division weight to the division probability, $\gamma(\mathbb{S})=\mathbb{P}(\mathbb{S})$).
+In particular, the {\em Recursive Measure of Voting Power} ($RM$) is defined as

 where $\alpha_i(\mathbb{S})$, the division efficacy score of player $i$ in division $\mathbb{S}$, is defined recursively as

 where $LC(\mathbb{S})$ is the set of loyal children of $\mathbb{S}$ in the division lattice.